percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 process the packet.

 When an SRTP packet is sent with a FullEKTField, the EKTField for that packet is created as follows, or uses an equivalent set of steps.
-The creation of the EKTField MUST precede the normal SRTP packet processing.

 1. The Security Parameter Index (SPI) field is set to the value of the Security Parameter Index that is associated with the outbound